The Window Trail: A Big Bend Country Mystery

 When her kid brother Alex heads to West Texas with an older woman, Professor Claire Harp doesn’t know what to think.
 A TV idol with a budding movie career, Alex looks forward to a romantic time at Big Bend National Park.
 But then his ambitious girlfriend disappears overnight on its most celebrated trail.
 Days later, a prominent artist is found murdered in the park and valuable paintings from her private collection are missing too.
 Once again, Claire finds herself pulled into both investigations.
 But neither she nor Sheriff Clayton Shoot can foresee the twists and turns this story will take—right up to its final page.
 As fresh as the first book in the series and just as high-spirited, The South Rim Trail draws you even deeper into Big Bend Country.

 What do cowboy poets and web journalists have in common?
 An affinity for murder, at least in Brewster County, Texas.
-But Claire and Clayton are on the case, with problems of their own to solve.
-Look for The Lost Mine Trail in 2020.
+Once again, Claire Harp and Clayton Shoot are on the case, with problems of their own to solve too.
+This tale moves between a spirited gathering of cowboy poets on a college campus and a treacherous trail in Big Bend National Park—with a side trip to a golf resort on the Rio Grande.
+Favorite characters are back of course, including Gretchyn Whyrl, Alonso Rangel, Lee Perciak, and Beatrice Shoot.
+The Lost Mine Trail is now available in paperback or ebook.

 Reviews of THE WINDOW TRAIL